DIGITAL-FLOW-SOLUTIONS/ODDROYAL-V2/replit.md

 - **Framework**: Express.js with TypeScript, configured for both development and production
 - **Data Layer**: Drizzle ORM for database operations with PostgreSQL support
 - **API Structure**: RESTful endpoints for fixtures, odds, and health checks
-- **Data Storage**: In-memory storage implementation with interface for future database integration
+- **Data Storage**: SupabaseStorage (PostgreSQL) used in production for all CRUD operations
+- **Admin System**: Full-featured admin panel at `/prime-admin` with authentication, RBAC, and comprehensive management tools

 ## Database Design
 - **ORM**: Drizzle with PostgreSQL dialect